Beef Crostini with Blue Cheese Spread

 Instructions

-Place baguette slices on a sheet pan and brush tops with olive oil.
-Turn on broiler, and watching carefully, place the pan in the oven until the tops of the slices are toasted.
+- Place baguette slices on a sheet pan and brush tops with olive oil.
+Turn on the broiler, and watching carefully, place the pan in the oven until the tops of the slices are toasted.
 Remove and set aside.

-In a medium bowl, mix together the blue cheese and cream cheese.
+- In a medium bowl, mix together the blue cheese and cream cheese.
 Refrigerate.

-Slice the beef into 16 very thin slices.
+- Slice the beef into 16 very thin slices.
 Refrigerate.

-An hour or two before serving, smear the toasts with the blue cheese mixture, then top about half with some of the roasted peppers and the other half with the sun-dried tomatoes.
+- An hour or two before serving, smear the toasts with the blue cheese mixture, then top about half with some of the roasted peppers and the other half with the sun-dried tomatoes.
 Place a slice of beef over each toast.

-Drizzle with a few drops of a good quality balsamic vinegar.
+- Drizzle with a few drops of a good-quality balsamic vinegar.
 Garnish with a tiny herb sprig if desired.
 Keep chilled until ready to serve.

 Notes